connervieira/connervieira/README.md

 ### Do you program professionally?

 I do not.
 I'm currently studying to go into the cyber security and computer science fields, and V0LT is a side project that I'm extremely invested in.
 I don't program professionally, and the only time I make anything off of it is when people who enjoy my work [contribute financially](https://v0lttech.com/donate.php) to my website.
 While these donations are greatly appreciated, they don't even cover a fraction of the losses I incur running V0LT.
 When it comes to V0LT, I do what I do for the ethical reasons, not the financial gain.

+In the future, I hope to turn V0LT into a profitable business, but at the moment I'm pretty far off from that goal.